SAP-archive/cloud-espm-v2/README.md

 #### 7.Bind the database to espm application and start espm application

-Below is the process to bind the database to the java application in HCP trial account using a Shared HANA database
+Below is the process to bind the database to the java application in BTP trial account using a Shared HANA database

    - In the cockpit, select an account and choose Persistence -> Databases & Schemas -> in the navigation area.
    - Click on the new button